qwertyforce/ambience/how_it_works_search.md

 In order to speed up the search, it is necessary to carry it out in RAM, and for this, it is necessary to reduce the amount of memory occupied by vectors.
 This can be achieved by quantizing them.
 Quantization of vectors allows you to significantly reduce the size of the vector.
 To do this, the PQ (Product Quantization) approach is used, as well as an optimization that increases the accuracy of compressed vectors – OPQ (Optimized Product Quantization).

 The IVF index(Inverted File Index) is a method of Approximate nearest neighbor search (ANN).
-It allows you to “sacrifice” accuracy in order to increase performance.
+It allows you to “sacrifice” accuracy in order to increase search speeed.
 It works according to the following principle: using the K-Means algorithm, there are K clusters in a vector space.
 Then, each of the vectors is added to the cluster closest to it.
-At search time, bruteforce compares only the vectors located in the ```nprobe``` of the closest clusters to the desired vector.
+At search time, bruteforce compares only the vectors located in the ```nprobe``` of the closest clusters to the vector we use for the search.
 This allows you to reduce the search area.
-By adjusting the nprobe parameter, you can influence the ratio of speed and accuracy, the higher this parameter, the more clusters will be checked, respectively, the accuracy and operating time become longer.
+By adjusting the nprobe parameter, you can influence the ratio of speed and accuracy, the higher this parameter, the more clusters will be checked, respectively, the accuracy and search time become longer.
 Conversely, when this parameter decreases, the accuracy, as well as the search time, decreases.

 After the search is done, we want to know which descriptors belong to which image.
 To make this possible we have to keep a relation between image_id and ID of a keypoint/descriptor.
 Keypoint and corresponding descriptor get a sequential id.
 I tested the performance of sqlite, python library which implements Interval Tree, and PostgreSQL Gist Index.
 The numbers below are for about 800_000 keypoints/descriptors.